DBH Designs

 I noticed her website only had one photo of her, and aside from her portfolio, each image was a stock photo.
 I suggested we start with a branding session, and she happily agreed!
 View some of the photos here!

-In addition, I provided a quote to refresh her social media & Google Business Profile.
+In addition, I provided a proposal to refresh her social media & Google Business Profile.

 We made a plan to start with photos and went from there!